TheMagicianDev/RedFlow/README.md

 The RedFlow is a cool tool or framework that allow easy setup and put in place of cluster based computation!
 Where you have source elements and then the elements that share the same properties!
 Will be clustered together and share the same process or resources!

-Setup Redflow = Classify (signature) => Execute as if it was just one element.
+Setup RedFlow = Classify (signature) => Execute as if it was just one element.
 With good context api.
 Setup things in a natural way.

 With RedFlow this is easy to be setup!
 And it go on multi levels!
 With big automation!
-The flow is simple to be created!
+The flow is simple to create!
 Simple as if there was no clustering and no such a hassle!
 The idea was to make such a setup all simple fluid and right away!
 With as minimal as caring and setup!
 And as intuitive as it can be!
 No hassle!

-And when adding/removing new elements everything is handled automatically
+And when adding/removing new elements everything is handled automatically.

 The big picture image!
-Is a graph of RedFlow will be created!
+A graph of RedFlow will be created!
 Many RedFlow can be created!
 And they will be linked!
 And chained!
 There will be parent to child relation!
 At every RedFlow clustering will happens!
 And when that happen Execution methods will run!